Chris Watts Googled Metallica Lyrics After Killing His Pregnant Wife & Daughters

 Chris Watts made a bizarre decision during the hours after he killed his pregnant wife and three daughters.
 People Magazine reports that he googled the lyrics to a Metallica song that could point to his state of mind at the time.
-The song is called “Battery” and it contains lyrics like: “Smashing through the boundaries, lunacy has found me.”
+The song is called “Battery” and it contains lyrics like, “Smashing through the boundaries, lunacy has found me.”

 As another article from People reports, the investigative documents also show that his wife Shan’ann Watts was concerned about her husband’s behavior days before her death.